-Unless you have a networking connection to your next serving position chances are you will need a résumé, and a good one at that.
+Unless you have strong restaurant networking connections chances are you will need a server résumé, and a good one at that.
 Waiting tables is a profession where a degree is not needed, which creates a lot of competition, especially for a job at a restaurant where the servers make serious money.
 [If you are wondering how to find those restaurants, look at my server resume e-book for resources.]

 Click on the button below and look through my server résumé templates…

 …for inspiration or as a template for your résumé.
 Just replace what I have written with your gold nuggets of work experience and knowledge to create your own unique server résumé.
 Or, look at them for resume inspiration.
 Either way, take a look at the templates to see if they can help you land your next serving/restaurant job, they are at the bottom of this article!Look at Server Resume Examples